 Verification

-Third-party independent verifiers are trained by Puro.earth to audit carbon removal project facilities or sites and issue CORCs, if the CO2 removal activity complies with methodology requirements.
+Third-party independent verifiers are trained by Puro.earth to audit carbon removal project facilities or sites and issue CORCs if the CO2 removal activity complies with methodology requirements.
 A rigorous verification process confirms that the products or processes are truly carbon net-negative and that environmental safeguards are being followed.
-CORCs are always issued ex-post, after the removal has been produced.
-Are you interested in become a Puro.earth verifier?
+CORCs are always issued ex-post after the removal has been produced.
+Are you interested in becoming a Puro.earth verifier?
 Please contact us to apply.

 General Puro Standard requirements